kushaniperera/Blog/pages/Regenbrecht, Pantidi and Knott 2023.md

-- Towards Pervasive Augmented Reality: Context Awareness in Augmented Reality authors:: [[Holger Regenbrecht]] [[N Pantidi]] [[A Knott]] type::  [[PAR]] category:: [[Literature]]
+- To See and Be Seen—Perceived Ethics of Pervasive Augmented Reality authors:: [[Holger Regenbrecht]] [[N Pantidi]] [[A Knott]] type::  [[PAR]] category:: [[Literature]]